-This 2 min film, with Anthony Hopkins, shows the toxic role the Censor can play in our internal cast of characters.
+This 2 min film, with Anthony Hopkins, shows the toxic role the Critic or Censor can play in our internal cast of characters.
 As a young dancer tries out her moves, she is beaten up verbally by a malevolent Anthony Hopkins.
 She’s left literally lying on the floor, as Hopkins urges her to “go on, dance.”
 Although the film (based on a play) was originally made to protest against state censorship, I believe that there is a similar kind of censorship that takes place inside us and it equally needs our vigilance.

 Perhaps The Censor is hard to spot in ourselves, (it often sounds scarily like the voice of good reason), but we probably hear it in those around us.
 The statements are common to us all… “It’s not good enough, why should I, it will never work, don’t be silly, who do you think you are, that’s useless, no good, that’s a waste of time, you’re just playing etc…” If the Censor kills off the urge and impetus to try in the first place, we inevitably don’t put in the hard work afterwards.
 And it’s only the craft and graft of practice, that can make anything better.
 Inspiration must be fleshed out and made real through repetition and practice- this is just what is required in the creative process.
 The Censor potentially kills off both beginnings and endings.